georgetown-analytics/Data-Blitz/scripts/dataIngestion/readMe.md

 User needs to provide:

-Input csv file: The csv file in S3 whose data will be imported Data connection properties: URL, User, password are needed to connect to DB Create statement: create statement needed to create table Insert statement: insert statement needed to insert data in table
+Input csv file: The csv file in S3 whose data will be imported/n Data connection properties: URL, User, password are needed to connect to DB/n Create statement: create statement needed to create table/n Insert statement: insert statement needed to insert data in table